peacefixation/peacefixation.github.io/_posts/2016-05-26-haskell-part-2.md

     prompt
 {% endhighlight %}

 Here I made a function called `prompt` that asks the user to input a string.
 If the length of the string is greater than 0 then I print the output, otherwise I recursively call `prompt` again to ask the user for input.
-I also saw how to use `hFlush stdout` when I need to flush the output, which is much nicer than the `hSetBuffering stdout NoBuffering` and `hSetBuffering stdin NoBuffering` I was doing before.
+I also saw how to use `hFlush stdout` when I need to flush the output which is much nicer than the `hSetBuffering stdout NoBuffering` and `hSetBuffering stdin NoBuffering` I was doing before.

 There is a third challenge to implement the program with a GUI, but I'm going to leave that for now until I learn some more Haskell!